 These protocols are subject to change.
-We will be testing close contacts and any campers and staffers who display symptoms of any illness at TAF with an on-site, rapid antigen test, and isolating those individuals as appropriate.
-The Medical Team may also request and authorize the camper/staffer to be driven off-campus for a confirmatory PCR/NAAT test.
+We will be testing symptomatic campers and staffers at camp, and isolating those individuals as we wait for results.
+The camper/staffer will be tested for COVID-19 with an on-site, TAF-administered rapid antigen test.

 Once an individual has a negative COVID-19 test and has been cleared of any infectious disease by our on-site Medical Team, they may return to normal camp activities.

-- If the camper tests negative with a fever, the camper will remain in isolation until the rapid COVID-19 test AND an NAAT/PCR test are negative.
-If symptoms are improving and the camper has been fever free for 12 hours, the camper can return back to activities wearing an N95 or KN95 mask, which we will provide.
+- If a camper/staffer tests negative without a fever, they will remain in isolation until the rapid COVID-19 test id negative.
+If symptoms are improving and the patient has been fever free for 12 hours, they can return back to activities wearing a mask, which we will provide.

-- If the camper tests negative without a fever, isolation continues until the Medical Team determines it is safe for them to resume activities.
-If the symptoms were potentially respiratory, the camper may be required to wear an KN95 or N95 mask, which we will provide.
+- If a camper/staffer tests negative without a fever, isolation continues until the Medical Team determines it is safe for them to resume activities.
+If the symptoms were potentially respiratory, the camper may be required to wear a mask, which we will provide.